Install on Amazon Web Services

 }

-The packer scripts used to build Aspect Workflows starter images are open source and you can find them at https://github.com/aspect-build/workflows-images.
+The packer scripts used to build Aspect Workflows starter images are open source and you can find them on GitHub.

-You can also install and use Aspect Workflows with Spot Instances by setting the use_spot
+You can install and use Aspect Workflows with Spot Instances by setting the use_spot

 attribute to true